For information concerning continuing education units, please view our **[policies](https://ncjtc.fvtc.edu/policies#continuingeducation)** page.

 Kayla Brooks is honored to present on behalf of the Fox Cities Victim Crisis Response Team.
 With eight years of volunteer experience, she has responded to hundreds of crisis calls, working closely with law enforcement agencies in Outagamie and Winnebago Counties.
 In addition to her volunteer work, Kayla has dedicated the past decade to the field of education, serving as a Youth Advocate at an elementary school for the last five years.
 Drawing from her extensive experience and deep understanding of law enforcement, both personally and professionally, Kayla is passionate about providing trauma-informed care to children.
 She firmly believes that early intervention plays a crucial role in mitigating the long-term effects of trauma.
 As a mother, police wife, crisis responder, and youth advocate, she is committed to equipping participants with practical strategies to support adolescents in the immediate aftermath of trauma.
 Additionally, she aims to raise awareness about the mission and work of the Fox Cities Victim Crisis Response Team.

-Laura Clary is a Registered Nurse, Forensic Nurse Examiner & Director of the Greater Baltimore Medical Center Sexual Assault Forensic Examination, Domestic Violence & Child Protection Program.
-She has been a Nurse for over 14 years.
-She is certified to care for patients across the lifespan that have been victims of sexual assault, child abuse, intimate partner violence and human trafficking.
-Mrs. Clary holds National professional certification as a Sexual Assault Nurse Examiner (SANE-A / SANE-P) from the International Association of Forensic Nurses (IAFN).
-She is a Maryland Board of Nursing approved Forensic Nursing Instructor and has taught and precepted nurses, physicians, social workers, and law enforcement from all over the country.
-She is a member of the IAFN, as well as the Maryland Child Abuse Medical Providers Network, Chair of the Baltimore County SART, and partners with the Maryland Center for School Safety to train SRO's across the state on the victimization of youth.
+Laura Clary is a Registered Nurse, Forensic Nurse Examiner and Director of the GBMC SAFE, Domestic Violence & Child Protection Program.
+She has been a nurse for 17 years and holds a Master’s Degree in Nursing Management & Organizational Leadership.
+She is Nationally certified as a SANE-A & SANE-P to provide medical-forensic care to patients across the lifespan that have been victims of sexual assault, child abuse, domestic violence and human trafficking.
+Mrs. Clary travels across the United States and teaches other professionals about Neurobiology of Trauma and Trauma-Informed Care.
+She is a Board of Nursing approved Forensic Nurse Examiner Instructor in the State of Maryland and has taught and precepted registered nurses and physicians from all over the country.
+She is an active member of the International Association of Forensic Nurses, as well as the Maryland Child Abuse Medical Providers (CHAMP), and is Chair of the Baltimore County Sexual Assault Response Team.

-Laura Clary is a Registered Nurse, Forensic Nurse Examiner & Director of the Greater Baltimore Medical Center Sexual Assault Forensic Examination, Domestic Violence & Child Protection Program.
-She has been a Nurse for over 14 years.
-She is certified to care for patients across the lifespan that have been victims of sexual assault, child abuse, intimate partner violence and human trafficking.
-Mrs. Clary holds National professional certification as a Sexual Assault Nurse Examiner (SANE-A / SANE-P) from the International Association of Forensic Nurses (IAFN).
-She is a Maryland Board of Nursing approved Forensic Nursing Instructor and has taught and precepted nurses, physicians, social workers, and law enforcement from all over the country.
-She is a member of the IAFN, as well as the Maryland Child Abuse Medical Providers Network, Chair of the Baltimore County SART, and partners with the Maryland Center for School Safety to train SRO's across the state on the victimization of youth.
+Laura Clary is a Registered Nurse, Forensic Nurse Examiner and Director of the GBMC SAFE, Domestic Violence & Child Protection Program.
+She has been a nurse for 17 years and holds a Master’s Degree in Nursing Management & Organizational Leadership.
+She is Nationally certified as a SANE-A & SANE-P to provide medical-forensic care to patients across the lifespan that have been victims of sexual assault, child abuse, domestic violence and human trafficking.
+Mrs. Clary travels across the United States and teaches other professionals about Neurobiology of Trauma and Trauma-Informed Care.
+She is a Board of Nursing approved Forensic Nurse Examiner Instructor in the State of Maryland and has taught and precepted registered nurses and physicians from all over the country.
+She is an active member of the International Association of Forensic Nurses, as well as the Maryland Child Abuse Medical Providers (CHAMP), and is Chair of the Baltimore County Sexual Assault Response Team.

 Lynn Cook, MSW, CAPSW received her MSW and Certificate in Trauma Counseling at the University of Wisconsin, Milwaukee in 2008.
 Lynn is responsible for implementing statewide initiatives that improve the investigation, prosecution, and judicial handling of child abuse.
 Prior to this position, Lynn worked as a Forensic Interviewer at the Milwaukee Child Advocacy Center of Children’s Hospital of Wisconsin.
 She began her work in that capacity in July of 2015 and has conducted well over 2,300 forensic interviews of children and teens who have experienced or witnessed violence and child maltreatment.
 She continues to conduct forensic interviews at Safe Harbor Child Advocacy Center in Madison.
 Lynn conducts many other statewide and national trainings in areas specific to child abuse dynamics.
 She is often called to testify as an expert witness in criminal trials in Milwaukee County and across the state.